The Hawryluk Collection of Art in Nature

 Oracle of Intimation

 Oracle of Intimation, a new site-responsive and participatory installation from Brooklyn-based artist Heather Hart.
-The roof-shaped sculpture will sit in The Hawryluk Sculpture Green as if the house has been buried underground.
-Constructed largely with recycled wood from fallen Maple, Sycamore, and Black Locust trees from the Park, Oracle of Intimation will entice visitors to walk on and through the sculpture and to activate it by plugging smartphones into a built-in speaker to amplify music, spoken word, or other sounds.
+The roof-shaped sculpture sits in The Hawryluk Sculpture Green as if the house has been buried underground.
+Constructed largely with recycled wood from fallen Maple, Sycamore, and Black Locust trees from the Park, Oracle of Intimation entices visitors to walk on and through the sculpture and to activate it by plugging smartphones into a built-in speaker to amplify music, spoken word, or other sounds.
 Newfields is also planning a wide-ranging series of public programs including performances, workshops, gatherings and other engagements with community partners.

 • This is NOT a Refuge (2018)